1-factor and cycle covers of cubic graphs: Introduction

 \section{Introduction}

-The terms graphs and multigraphs will be used in this paper.
-Graphs may contain multiple edges but no loops, while multigraphs may have multiple edges or loops.
-A 1-factor of a multigraph $G$ is a spanning 1-regular subgraph of $G$.
-One of the first and famous theorems in graph theory, Petersen's Theorem from 1891, states that every bridgeless cubic graph has a 1-factor.
-Indeed, for every edge $e$ of a bridgeless cubic graph $G$ there is a 1-factor that contains $e$.
+Graphs in this paper may contain multiple edges or loops.
+An edge is a loop if its two ends are incident to the same vertex.
+The degree of a vertex $v$ of a graph $G$ is the number of ends of edges that are incident to $v$.
+A 1-factor of a graph $G$ is a spanning 1-regular subgraph of $G$.
+Hence, a loop cannot be an edge of a 1-factor, and a bridgeless cubic graph does not contain a loop.
+One of the first theorems in graph theory, Petersen's Theorem from 1891 \cite{Petersen_1891}, states that every bridgeless cubic graph has a 1-factor.